 Executive managers know about and expect business cycles, “the good times” and “the bad times.”
-However, when a recession comes along, most companies are unprepared and may be vulnerable.
-Once weak companies start dropping off, feelings of apprehension and panic set into the business community.
+When a recession comes along, most companies are unprepared and may be vulnerable.
+However, once weak companies start dropping off, feelings of apprehension and panic set into the business community.
 Some companies think they are “lucky” just to survive.

 Learning From The Recession

-“I learned a lot about my own company during the recent recession,” say Antoinette, Founder, CEO and President of Stamford-based Essential Data Corporation (EDC), an eighteen-year technical writing and documentation firm based in Stamford.
+“I learned a lot about my own company during the recent recession,” says Antoinette, Founder, CEO, and President of Stamford-based Essential Data Corporation (EDC), an eighteen-year technical writing and documentation firm based in Stamford.

 “Business was booming up until four years ago, and then things started receding,” she says.
 “This past year was the worst, and finances were tight.
 We cut our sales staff and closed our national locations,” she continues.
 “We were worried and very uneasy about the economic recession.”

-“Then it occurred to me,” say Allocca, “that the company was changing for the better.
+“Then it occurred to me,” says Allocca, “that the company was changing for the better.
 We weren’t losing ground.
 We were gaining it.
-I realized that my own leadership skills were sound, and that EDC was on its way to a prosperous future,” she states.
-“Then recession forced changes in EDC that made it ready for the ‘boom’ times.
+I realized that my own leadership skills were sound and that EDC was on its way to a prosperous future,” she states.
+“The recession forced changes in EDC that made it ready for the ‘boom’ times.
 And now I am preparing the company for the next downturn.”

 Antoinette Allocca was an entrepreneur from an early age.
 Raised by a single mother in Long Beach, NY, Antoinette was the oldest of five children.
 Her first venture was created at age eight when she recruited her siblings to shovel snow for neighbors to earn extra money.
-Antoinette would knock on neighbor’s doors and ask if they wanted their driveways and sidewalks shoveled for $4.
+In addition, Antoinette knocked on neighbor’s doors and ask if they wanted their driveways and sidewalks shoveled for $4.

 An Untapped Market